 Three more schemes are in development at European Land's Merchant Square.
 Designed by Robin Partington Architects, numbers 1, 2, and 6 will house office and residential space, complete with a children's nursery overlooking a unique water maze.
 1 Merchant Square will act as the flagship Paddington building.
-At 42-storeys this will be the tallest building in Westminster, home to a boutique hotel, high end residential, and a unique sky bar offering incredible views across the London skyline.
+At 42-storeys this will be the tallest building in Westminster, with homes below a unique sky bar offering incredible views across the London skyline.

-British Land's continued investment in Paddington Central following their purchase in 2013 will see the remainder of Kingdom Street realised, with the delivery of a stunning new building at 4 Kingdom Street.
+British Land's continued investment in Paddington Central following their purchase in 2013 will see the remainder of Kingdom Street realised, with the delivery of a stunning new building at Five Kingdom Street.

-Stunning new homes are underway on North Wharf Road, with Taylor Wimpey Central London’s Paddington Exchange adding another 150 residential units and Meritas's Paddington Gardens due for completion in 2019 adding a further 335 homes.
+Stunning new homes have been created on North Wharf Road, with Taylor Wimpey Central London’s Paddington Exchange adding another 150 residential units and Meritas's Paddington Gardens a further 335 homes.

 As the largest London development of the last 50 years, Paddington has established itself once more as the gateway to the city and it will be the destination for tomorrow.